Skip to main content

 • “The 'game' version of Unloved ventures into more roguelike territories, introducing randomly generated levels, customization, and character development of sorts.”

-• “The character design (the player uses), not the enemy, is really bland and very uninviting to see when playing with others.”
+• “Only cons I see are that the character design (the player uses), not the enemy, is really bland and very uninviting to see when playing with others.”

-• “The 'game' version of Unloved ventures into more roguelike territories, introducing randomly generated levels, customization, and character development of sorts, but it feels lacking.”
+• “The 'game' version of unloved ventures into more roguelike territories, introducing randomly generated levels, customization, and character development of sorts.”

 • monetization

-The game offers around 50 hours of gameplay without any microtransactions, which is positively noted by users.
-However, there are concerns about misleading advertising and a small player base, suggesting a need for better promotion to attract more players.
+The game offers around 50 hours of gameplay without any microtransactions, which is a positive aspect for players.
+However, it has been criticized for misleading advertising and currently suffers from a small player base, suggesting a need for better promotion.

 • “Good for like 50 hours, no microtransactions.”